yfsun0920/DH110-2023Spring/Assignments/A06/README.md

 # A06: Interface Design

-by Yifei Sun
+### by Yifei Sun
-DGT HUM 110
+DGT HUM 110: User Interface and Design